jaythad13/Mathematikezettelkasten/Differential geometry --- math-142/notes/Structural equations.md

 Lots of backbreaking determinant computation.
 See the lecture notes (or if you can think of a nicer way to do this).

 Why would we care to do this backbreaking computation?
-Why did we care to do all the crazy cross products for [[Connection forms|connection forms]], and [[Frenet-Serret frames]] and in [[Differential geometry --- math-142/attachments/Homework assignment #5/Homework assignment #5.pdf|the homework]]?
+Why did we care to do all the crazy cross products for [[Connection forms|connection forms]], and [[Frenet-Serret frames]] and in [[Differential Geometry --- math-142/attachments/homework/hw 5/hw 5.pdf|the homework]]?

 The idea is that as long as you know some limited information — $\mathbf{V}[f_{i}]$ for each component $f_{i}$ of a vector field $\mathbf{W}$, we can compute $\nabla_{\mathbf{V}}\mathbf{W}$, and similarly for derivatives of $1$-forms $\phi$.